Clients

 Canadian Olympic Gymnast – 2004 Athens Olympics

-Gael is one of the leading female athletes in Canadian gymnastics.
+Gael was one of the leading female athletes in Canadian gymnastics.
 She won the Canadian national championships at age 14 and, despite some challenges with injury, was selected to represent Canada in the 2004 Athens Olympics.
 Gael also competed for Canada in the 2006 Commonwealth Games in Melbourne, Australia.
-She is working hard with Derek Hansen in an effort to improve her overall strength and power.
-Her goal is to compete among the best in the world in the 2008 Beijing Olympics.
-For more information on Gael and her many accomplishments, visit her website at www.gaelmackie.net.

 Charlotte Mackie